 When you're located on major flyways, it's easy to see how you might be listed among the Top 40 Birding Hotspots by Wildbird magazine.
 Southwest Louisiana has the birds, and people are flocking to see 'em.

 The free Creole Nature Trail app is a great tool to have when visiting this outdoor adventure land.
 The app is available in English, French, Spanish, German, Japanese and Mandarin Chinese.
 Download the app by searching "Creole" in the app store.

 Centuries ago, pirate Jean Lafitte made the waterways around Lake Charles his inland hideaway.
-Legend tells us that he hid his fabulous treasures here, and people still search the bayous and riverbanks for Lafitte's contraband.
-Little did he know that his legend would inspire a major annual festival - Contraband Days!
+Legend tells us that he hid his fabulous treasures here, and people still search the bayous and riverbanks for Lafitte's pirate festival.
+Little did he know that his legend would inspire a major annual festival - Louisiana Pirate Festival!
 Modern-day pirates take over the city each May for two weeks of gleeful fun, featuring music, food and no-stop family events.
-Contraband Days has taken its place among Louisiana's top festivals.
+Louisiana Pirate Festival has taken its place among Louisiana's top festivals.